Yordan Alvarez Player Props: Astros vs. Twins

 Yordan Alvarez At The Plate

-- Alvarez has had an RBI in 24 games this season (52.2%), including 14 multi-RBI outings (30.4%).
-He has also driven in three or more of his team's runs in six contests.
+- Alvarez has had an RBI in 24 games this season (51.1%), including 14 multi-RBI outings (29.8%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.